FanFunKat/Playground/README.md

 9th challenge - widget, JSON - "Who is in the office?" & "Which rooms are available?"

 10th challenge - asynchronous JavaScript with Callbacks, Promisses and async-await.
 App "How many people are in Space?".

+11th challenge - "DoggoSelect" an application for displaying random photos of dogs with a choice of dog breed and the ability to add a name and a note.

+12th challenge -  1/ Object Literals; 2/